groggero95/tsca/REPORT.md

 Total errors: 0
 ```

+The python script behaves analogously with respect to before.

 All the functions have been tested with the approach just shown for a number of tests between 10 millions and 100 millions each.
 Each iteration of any of the Python scripts uses random numbers generated runtime.
-Since at the time this report is written no error is detected, the library are supposed to be reliable from now on.

 ## Data acquisition

 It's time now to intensively run many Montgomery exponentiation encryption on a bunch of messages using different sets of private exponent `e`, modulus `m` and `k0` and obtain the timing measurements associated to each set, to be able afterwards to mount an attack on them.

-The different predefined sets are declared in the file [cipher.c]:  the values for `VERSION` in [cipher.h] and having a predefined value for the key width (set in [bigint.h] with the parameter `INT_SIZE`) picks up a different set.
+The different predefined sets are declared in the file [cipher.c]:  the values for `VERSION` in [cipher.h] and having a predefined value for the key width (set in [bigint.h] with the parameter `INT_SIZE`) picks up a different set (for example, for `INT_SIZE = 128` we have three possible versions, 0, 1, 2).
 The number of sets is limited since we don't have a code capable of generating them autonomously.
 Have a look at them and select one.

 Two different codes are available to obtain timing measurements: